-If you would like further information on the collection, use, disclosure, transfer or processing of your personal data or the exercise of any of the rights in relation to personal data as set out in the Privacy Notice, please address questions and requests to: The Data Protection Officer, BlackRock, 12 Throgmorton Avenue, London, EC2N 2DL.
-By buying units in any of the Funds unitholders agree that they may be sent information about the BlackRock Group's other investment products and services.
+If you would like further information on the collection, use, disclosure, transfer or processing of your personal data or the exercise of any of the rights in relation to personal data as set out in the Privacy Notice, please address questions and requests to: The Data Protection Officer, BlackRock, 12 Throgmorton Avenue, London, EC2N 2DL

+(I) By buying units in any of the Funds unitholders agree that they may be sent information about the BlackRock Group's other investment products and services.
 The Manager will not sell or pass on details about a unitholder to any other third party.
-If a unitholder does not wish to give this consent or wish to exercise their right to receive a copy of the information that the Manager holds about them, please write to the Manager.
+If unitholders do not wish to give this consent or if they wish to exercise their right to receive a copy of the information that the Manager holds about them, they should write to the Manager.